PuddletownDesign/probability/calculating-roulette-odds/README.md

 1. Getting a particular color
 2. Getting a 1 particular number
-3. Getting a particular number with `x` bets placed (most importantly combinations of 2, 4, 6 and 12 numbers)
+3. Getting a particular number with `x` bets placed (most importantly combinations of 2, 4, 16)

 ### We will make the following assumptions